delphidabbler/codesnip/README.md

 CodeSnip's source code is maintained in the [`delphidabbler/codesnip`](https://github.com/delphidabbler/codesnip) Git repository on GitHub†.

-[Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) methodology has been adopted, with the exception of some branches that have been used in various attempts to start work on CodeSnip 5.
+The [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) methodology has been adopted, with the exception of some branches that have been used in various attempts to start work on CodeSnip 5.

-The following branches existed at the time when CodeSnip v4.16.0 was released:
+The following branches existed as of 2022/01/01:

 * `master`: Always reflects the state of the source code as of the latest release.‡
 * `develop`: Main development branch.
-The head of this branch contains the latest development code.
+The head of this branch contains the latest v4 development code.
+* `belvedere`: The latest attempt to develop CodeSnip 5.
+See the [Belvedere Readme file](https://github.com/delphidabbler/codesnip/blob/belvedere/README.md) for a full explanation.
 * `pagoda`: An abortive attempt at developing CodeSnip 5.
 Work on this branch has halted.
 It does not follow GitFlow methodology. ***Do not use this branch: it may be pruned.***
 * `pavilion`: Another attempt at working on CodeSnip 5.
-It branched off `pagoda` and it's future is uncertain.
-Again it does not follow GitFlow methodology.
+It branched off `pagoda` and work on it has halted.
+Again it does not follow GitFlow methodology. ***Do not use this branch: it may be pruned.***

 New features and most bug fixes are worked on in `feature/xxxx` branches that are branched off `develop` locally.
 They are merged into `develop` as they are completed and the branches are deleted.